 Airborne Tacticians Join Naval Air Arm

-These officers belonging to the 88th Regular and 19th Short Service Commission Observer Course were trained in air navigation, flying procedures, tactics employed in air warfare, anti-submarine warfare and exploitation of airborne avionic systems.
-The officers would serve as the airborne tacticians of Maritime Reconnaissance and Anti Submarine Warfare aircraft of the Indian Navy and Indian Coast Guard.
+The officers of the 92th Regular were trained in air navigation, flying procedures, tactics employed in air warfare, anti-submarine warfare and exploitation of airborne avionic systems.
+These officers would serve on-board Maritime Reconnaissance and Anti-Submarine Warfare aircraft of the Indian Navy and Indian Coast Guard.

-The occasion also had five experienced “Observers” graduating as Qualified Navigation Instructors (QNIs).
-The QNIs were trained in instructional techniques to be applied both on ground and during flying, as well as provided in-depth knowledge of tactics and sensor exploitation.
-These officers would now serve as Instructors at the Observer School before proceeding to take up operational assignments at various frontline naval air squadrons.
-The successful QNIs were also awarded the ‘Instructor Torch’ by FONA.
+The occasion also had 04 officers of the Indian Navy being graduated as Qualified Navigation Instructors (QNIs).
+The QNIs were trained at imparting instructional techniques on ground and during flying.
+They were provided in-depth knowledge of tactics and sensor exploitation.
+These officers would function as Qualified Navigation Instructors at Observer school before proceeding to take up operational assignments at various frontline naval air squadrons.
+The successful QNIs were also awarded the ‘Instructor Torch’ by FOST.